-For the reptile annotations, we used the human assembly GRCh38.p12 as a reference to map protein-coding annotation.
-For each protein-coding gene in human, we projected the coding exons within the canonical transcript to each reptile.
+For the green anole annotation, we used the human assembly GRCh38.p12 as a reference to map protein-coding annotation.
+For each protein-coding gene in human, we projected the coding exons within the canonical transcript to the green anole.
 In case of exonic overlap on the projected sequence, the longest exon took precedence.
 If the mapping did not succeed, we selected the next successful projection of the transcript having the longest translation.